 The new topics that got the most interest were “retiring without a lot of money”, “being single in retirement”, “loneliness and social relationships in retirement”, and “the family bind/sandwich/family relationships”.
 Interesting that so many have to do with the social aspect of retirement, a topic that gets overlooked in retirement planning.
 We have selected some of the representative suggestions below (and as you will see, they were great!).
 Of course, we welcome more ideas for the series too!

-January 1, 2019 — We’ve heard it said before that new parents shouldn’t have their new babies released to them until they have passed a child rearing class.
-Something similar might be said for retirees – retirement is far too important a project to undertake without some education and training.
-With that said we are undertaking a multipart online training class on retirement preparation.
-As we imagine it, this online course will be good for people to take years before they actually pull the retirement trigger.
-We also hope is that it might provide refresher training for those who are already enjoying their retirements.
-Please let us know what you think of the idea!
+Updated February 25, 2021 (Originally January, 2019) — We’ve heard it said that new parents shouldn’t have their new babies released to them until they have passed a child rearing class.
+Something similar might be said for retirees – retirement is far too important a project to undertake without some preparation and planning.
+To that end we have created a multipart online training class on retirement preparation – and this is the first Module.
+As we imagine it, people can take the course years before they actually pull the retirement trigger.
+It can also be used as refresher training for those who are already enjoying their retirements.

 Updated January, 2020 — (originally published April 23, 2013) — Note: This is Part 7 of our “Retirement 101” series.